Cleo469/Flashcards/README.md

 ![Hero Image]()

-Flash card app is a user-friendly application designed for its users to access the appropriate for select.
+Flash card app is a user-friendly application designed for its users to access any time for information, learning and education purposes.

 ## Table Of Contents